-You should leverage the massive audience of Youtube by repurposing your informational content (guides, tutorials) and the selling content (product reviews) for Youtube.
+It would be best if you leveraged the massive audience of Youtube by repurposing your informational content (guides, tutorials) and selling content (product reviews) for Youtube.

 I’ve created a complete guide on monetizing your Youtube channel through affiliate marketing.Related: How to Monetize Your YouTube Channel Through Affiliate Marketing [Complete Guide]

 Please read it to find out what content works best for Youtube, integrate affiliate programs naturally into videos, what legal disclaimers you should add, how to do keyword research, create informational videos, and rank them.